wangzizhe/CFPNlib/docs/docs/CaseStudies/CarSharingSystem.md

 equation
-  // Adjust the price based on the active pricing context currentPrice = if highDemandPricingMode.isActive then highDemandPrice
+  // Adjust the price based on the active pricing context currentPrice = if highDemandPricing.isActive then highDemandPrice
                  else normalDemandPrice;

 end PricingStrategyContextSwitch;
 ```

 ### Module 4: CarSharingSystemCaseStudy